 IST was recognized with the CAE designation for its robust cybersecurity-related programs, indicating that they are a top choice for students who want to learn the knowledge and skills to succeed in the cybersecurity workforce.
 This designation also allows the College of IST to grant a certificate of achievement and letter of recognition to graduating students who meet certain requirements.

-A certificate of achievement from the NSA can be earned by any student enrolled in one of the following programs:
+A certificate from the NSA can be earned by any student enrolled in one of the following programs:

 To receive the NSA certificate, note the following criteria: